insightsengineering/teal.modules.clinical/README.md

 ## Acknowledgment

-This package is a result of a joint efforts by many developers and stakeholders.
-We would like to thank everyone who contributed so far!
+This package is the result of the joint efforts of many developers and stakeholders.
+We would like to thank everyone who has contributed so far!